btrizzzy/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Cookies and Cream Cheesecake Cupcakes

+Ingredients:
+- 21 Oreo cookies, 15 left whole and 6 coarsely chopped
+- 2 8ox packages cream cheese, room temperature
+- 1/2 cup granulated sugar
+- 1/2 tsp vanilla extract
+- 2 large eggs, room temperature
+- 1/2 cup sour cream, room temperature
+- 1/8 tsp fine salt

+Instructions:
+1. Preheat the oven to 275°F. Line 2 standard muffin tins with 15 paper liners.
+Place 1 whole Oreo cookie in the bottom of each lined cup.
+2. In a large bowl, use an electric mixer to beat the cream cheese until smooth.
+Add the sugar and beat until combined.
+Beat in the vanilla then add the eggs, one at a time, beating until combined.
+Beat in the sour cream and salt.
+Do not overmix.
+Stir in the chopped Oreo cookies.
+3. Divide the batter among the cookie-lined cups, filling each almost to the top.
+Bake until the filling is set, about 22 minutes.
+Transfer to wire racks to cool completely inside the muffin tins.
+Refrigerate at least 4 hours, or overnight, before serving.
+These can be stored in an airtight container in the fridge for up to 3 days or in the freezer for up to 1 month.
+Defrost in the fridge overnight before serving.